Contact Lens Problems

 - individual factors such as dry eye and tear film abnormalities, lid disorders and medications being taken.

-For lenses that are worn for more than one day, regular cleaning is necessary, and there are a variety of different contact lens solutions available in the market.
+– Contact lens solution sensitivity and reactions: For lenses that are worn for more than one day, regular cleaning is necessary, and there are a variety of different contact lens solutions available in the market.
 A small percentage of people can experience an allergy to the solutions they use.
 This is usually due to the preservatives within the solutions and can occur after being used for a period of time.

-Giant papillary conjunctivitis is a type of intolerance that can develop to the contact lenses themselves.
+- Giant papillary conjunctivitis: Giant papillary conjunctivitis is a type of intolerance that can develop to the contact lenses themselves.
 It results in discomfort, lens intolerance and eye redness which can be treated and requires refitting of new lenses.

-Corneal ulcers are usually caused by a bacterial infection that reaches the cornea.
+- Corneal ulcer: Corneal ulcers are usually caused by a bacterial infection that reaches the cornea.
 They are often associated with the wearing of contact lenses, especially while sleeping or swimming or without practising good hygiene.
 Left untreated, corneal ulcers can lead to sight loss.

-Corneal hypoxia is a common contact lens complication that occurs due to reduced oxygen reaching the cornea.
+- Corneal hypoxia: Corneal hypoxia is a common contact lens complication that occurs due to reduced oxygen reaching the cornea.
 It can happen if contact lenses are worn too much.
 It is less common in modern contact lens designs but if it occurs it results in corneal vascularisation, and in the acute stages, corneal ulceration, which can be sight threatening.

-Contact lens-induced red eye can happen when contact lenses are worn too much, and results in an acute red eye and pain that requires cessation of lens wear until resolution.
+- Contact lens induced red eye: Contact lens-induced red eye can happen when contact lenses are worn too much, and results in an acute red eye and pain that requires cessation of lens wear until resolution.

-Microbial keratitis is a very serious, sight-threatening condition that can occur as a result of poor hygiene.
+- Microbial keratitis: Microbial keratitis is a very serious, sight-threatening condition that can occur as a result of poor hygiene.
 It is the most severe of contact lens problems and requires immediate medical attention and treatment.
 Patients will present with an acutely painful eye that waters and is sensitive to light.
 The eye may be red and it usually only affects one eye.
 It can result in the development of a corneal ulcer that can permanently affect vision due to scarring.
 Immediate medical intervention is required and microbial keratitis is classed as an ocular emergency.